A Cellar Full of Soul | Preserving the legacy of Moss Side’s Reno Club

 Cultural Importance

-“For a club that was such an important focal point for its mixed-race communities, the amazing work that Linda and her team are doing is instrumental in ensuring that the historical and cultural significance of The Reno is documented and preserved for future generations.”
+“For a club that was such an important focal point for its mixed-race communities, the amazing work that Linda and her team are doing is instrumental in ensuring that The Reno’s historical and cultural significance is documented and preserved for future generations.”

 Excavating The Reno Exhibition